serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 	}
 ~~~

 That's how you send data to Gear from Android device.
-First of all, you get a uHandler from connectionsMap (this ensures you, that the connection with smartwatch is active).
+First of all, you get a uHandler from connectionsMap (this ensures that the connection with smartwatch is active).
 Then you simply post binary data on the specific channel using Thread.
-It looks easy, but the trickiest part is to properly launch this method, when needed.
+It looks easy, but the trickiest part is to properly launch this method when needed.
 As I stated at the beginning, SAAgent class extends Android Service.
 Then, the simplest, yet quite effective way to communicate with the Service (and our sendNotification method) is to use Broadcasts.

 ~~~ android
 public class HelloAccessoryProviderService extends SAAgent {